-A deep cycle battery should always be used in a solar application.
-This is because there are long periods of time, where power is being drawn from the batteries, when there is nothing to charge the battery, and a deep cycle battery is designed to survive these prolonged, repeated and deep discharges.
+A deep cycle battery should always be used in an off-grid solar application.
+This is because there are long periods of time where power is being drawn from the batteries, and when there is nothing to charge the battery.
+A deep cycle battery is designed to survive these prolonged, repeated, and deep discharges.

 How are batteries rated?

 Lead acid batteries are rated based on their capacity, which is measured by how much power a battery can put out in a given amount of time.
 For example, our 12V 200Ah battery is specified at C10, or 10 hours.
 This means that the battery can put out 200A in total over 10 hours, or 2400Wh.

 Our standard Gel VRLA batteries are designed to last about 5 years with proper care.
 We also supply lithium batteries which have an expected 10-15 year lifespan.